-In the United States, Egg Donors can choose to be anonymous.
+In the United States, donors can choose to be anonymous.
 They may also know or be familiar with the egg recipient.

-A lot of egg donation programs don’t reveal the identity of the donor.
-In some cases, the recipient will get some basic information about the Egg Donor but won’t get to meet or know their names.
+A lot of oocyte donation programs don’t reveal the identity of the donor.
+In some cases, the recipient will get some basic information about the donor but won’t get to meet or know their names.

 However, some programs may let Egg Donors and recipients meet with one another if they both wish to.
 In certain cases, egg recipients will allow the donor to talk to the baby once they attain a particular age.

-Sometimes, the Egg Donor might have an existing relationship with the egg recipients.
+Sometimes, the donor might have an existing relationship with the egg recipients.
 For example, a woman may ask a close friend or family member to be their donor.
 In situations like these, it is recommended that both parties meet directly to discuss the screening, treatment, and transfer processes.